 Refunds for Summer Session courses are determined by the elapsed instructional time as a percentage of the total instructional time for the course.
-For refund information or withdrawal dates of the respective summer session term, please check with the Admissions Office.
+For refund information or withdrawal dates of the respective summer session term, please check the schedule of courses or on the college's website.